ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Peer ID

 A Peer ID is how each unique IPFS node is identified on the network.
-The Peer ID is created when the IPFS node is initialized, and is essentially a cryptographic hash of the node's public key.
+The Peer ID is created when the IPFS node is initialized and is essentially a cryptographic hash of the node's public key.
 [More about Peer ID](https://docs.ipfs.io/concepts/dht/#peer-ids)

 ### Pinning